Tools#

 - Check index status withrag_status

-Automatic Context Enhancement - Automatically adds relevant context to user messages - Retrieves semantically similar documents - Manages token budget to avoid context overflow - Preserves conversation flow with hidden context messages
+Automatic Context Enhancement - Retrieves semantically similar documents - Preserves conversation flow with hidden context messages

 Instructions